 From the airport El Prat de Llobregat

-If you would like to travel to Sitges, the arrival of the international airport Barcelona "El Prat" is certainly the easiest way.
-From the airport you have to change only once, in order to go to Sitges.
+If you would like to travel to Sitges, coming over the international airport Barcelona "El Prat" is certainly the easiest way.
+From the airport to Sitges you have to change only once.
 Tickets are available at ticket machines in the station building.

 If you booked a hired car and picked it up at the airport, proceed to the C-32 to Sitges.
 You have to pay tolls at this highway.
 You can also use the much nicer coastal road C-31.
 The journey takes about 30-40 minutes.